mannytoribio/mind-your-money-ui/README.md

 ### Setup
 1. Clone this repo
 2. run 'yarn' to install dependencies
-3. run 'yarns start' to work on this code in localhost
+3. run 'yarn start' to work on this code in localhost